Gunnery Mechanics · Worked example

 So who does Plymouth's AP actually citadel?

-We can map Plymouth's pen curve onto real targets.
-A citadel hit requires three things at once: (1) the shell penetrates the belt armor, (2) the impact angle is within the ricochet envelope, and (3) the fuse arms and detonates inside the protected volume.
-Plymouth's fuse threshold is 25 mm — basically anything above destroyer plating arms her shell.
+We can map Plymouth's penetration curve onto real targets.
+A citadel hit requires three things at once: the shell penetrates the belt armor, the impact angle is inside the ricochet envelope, and the fuse arms and detonates inside the protected volume.
+Plymouth's fuse threshold is 25 mm, so anything above destroyer plating arms her shell.
+Her working penetration is roughly 222 to 293 mm close in, 153 to 177 mm at mid-range, and about 115 mm at max range.

 | Target | Tier & class | Belt | Close (≤5 km) | Mid (8–10 km) | Far (15 km) |